Four dead, five injured after plane crashes at Kansas airport

 Crews had searched three of four flight simulators in the building, but could not get into the fourth due to concerns about potential structural collapse, Crisp said.

 Ron Ryan, a former airline owner, said he knew the pilot for two decades and employed him in the past as a contract pilot.
-Ryan said he also owned a King Air like the one that crashed on Thursday.
+Ryan said he also owned a King Air similar to the one in Thursday’s crash.

 “On his day off, he flew co-pilot on my Learjet and captain on my King Air,” Ryan said in an interview, adding the pilot was a former air traffic controller.